thestennettreport/TheStennettReport.github.io/consequences/domestic/lgbtqi_rights.md

 ---
 layout: page
-title: Project 2025's War on LGBTQIA+ Americans - A Blueprint for Erasure and Discrimination
+title: LGBTQIA+ Rights Under Siege - A Blueprint for Discrimination
 ---

-### 1. CHAPTER OVERVIEW
+### 1. OVERVIEW

-**Title:** Project 2025's War on LGBTQIA+ Americans
+**Title:** LGBTQIA+ Rights Under Siege: A Blueprint for Discrimination

 **Author:** Analysis based on "Project 2025: Mandate for Leadership," "Agenda 47," and related sources.